cabforum/cabforum.org/content/posts/2023/2023-07-20-2023-07-06-minutes-of-the-server-certificate-working-group.md

 Trev: are you taking ownership of those?
 Items that were opened in the past by people that are not in the group.
 Are you going to assign them into someone else?
 How about those belonging to Ryan Sleevi?

-Iñigo: I asked Ryan Dickson to take the ownership as they are from Google.
+Iñigo: I asked Ryan Dickson to take ownership as they are from Google.

 Trev: Thanks Ryan.
 Ok, if that´s enough of a label, then that´s great.
 I don´t think I have any other question, that was ok.
 Thank you.